Daniel Starch: Life

-Starch received a BS in mathematics and psychology from the Morningside College in Iowa.
-After that he moved for postgraduation studies to the University of Iowa, where he completed his PhD in psychology in 1906.
+Starch received a BS in mathematics and psychology from Morningside College in Iowa.
+After that, he moved for postgraduation studies to the University of Iowa, where he completed his PhD in psychology in 1906.
 The advisor of his thesis was Charles E. Seashore.
-After that he worked briefly as a lecturer in Iowa and then went on to teach at Wellesley College in Massachusetts while pursuing further studies at Harvard University.
-In 1908 he became a professor at the University of Wisconsin where he stayed until 1919.
-From 1920 to 1926 he was a professor at Harvard University and in 1923 he founded the marketing research company Daniel Starch and Staff.
-Later he resigned from his position at Harvard to concentrate on his company and work in the private sector.
-In 1932 he worked as a consultant and director of a research department of the American Association of Advertising Agencies as well.
+After that, he worked briefly as a lecturer in Iowa and then went on to teach at Wellesley College in Massachusetts while pursuing further studies at Harvard University.
+In 1908, he became a professor at the University of Wisconsin where he stayed until 1919.
+From 1920 to 1926 he was a professor at Harvard University, and in 1923 he founded the marketing research company Daniel Starch and Staff.
+Later, he resigned from his position at Harvard to concentrate on his company and work in the private sector.
+In 1932, he worked as a consultant and director of a research department of the American Association of Advertising Agencies as well.
 Starch ran his own company for 50 years until his retirement in 1973 at the age of 90.